 BAD for supplement essay: I want to attend Yale because your school is better than my school.

 GOOD for supplement essay: I want to transfer to NYU because I have discovered my passion for fashion journalism through my fashion blog that has 100,000 subscribers.
 My school has no journalism program, and NYU’s is the best program for fashion journalism in the country.
 I know NYU would help me achieve my dream of becoming editor of a fashion magazine.

-In addition to the personal statement and supplement, you will need to provide a transcript from your high school (just as you did for college applications) and a transcript from your college.
-If you are applying from a 2-year school with a completed Associate’s degree, your transcript from college must show all of your grades and that your Associate’s was received.
+In addition to the personal statement and supplement, you'll need to provide a transcript from your high school (just as you did for college applications) and a transcript from your college.
+If you're applying from a 2-year school with a completed Associate’s degree, your transcript from college must show all of your grades and that your Associate’s was received.
 If you are applying after completing 1 semester at a 4-year university, you cannot send in your transcript until you receive your first semester grades, so that the school can take those grades into consideration.

 Hopefully, your transcript looks slightly more official.

 Note: Don't give up on your classes at your current school when you decide to transfer.
 These grades are EXTREMELY important.
 If you get B’s at your school and are applying to a more competitive and academically challenging school, the admissions officer may question how you will do at their school.
 You also cannot give up on your classes once you submit your application.

 The Mid-Year Report is a grade report you send to the schools you are applying to in the middle of the spring semester (typically April 1).
 From the UPenn Admission Office, “you will need to print out the form, available through the Common Application, and ask each of your professors to provide a mid-term grade (the grade they would give you if they were to give you a grade at that point in the class) and a signature.”